 Because stinging caterpillars are an occasional invader, the best option for this group of pests is to train grounds crew personnel and custodial personnel to keep eye on trees and shrubs for possible caterpillar development.
 Some of the caterpillars occur on a wide variety of trees, shrubs and other plants, including corn.
 Common tree hosts are apple, basswood, cherry, dogwood, elm, maple, oak and plum.

 Puss caterpillars, one of the most toxic, feed on foliage of a variety of broadleaf trees and shrubs.
 Some common tree hosts are apple, elm, hackberry, maple, oak, pecan and sycamore.

-Adult moths can be attracted to black light bug zappers or to lights hung over buckets of soapy water.
 Avoid handling any hairy caterpillars or material with which they have been in contact.
 Suitable protective clothing, including eyewear and gloves should always be worn when handling these insects.
 Remember, dead caterpillars can still cause painful stings.
 Most caterpillar infestations are usually short lived and should be left undisturbed, unless they are causing a problem.
 However, these infested areas should be noted and avoided.
 Most infestations will die out either through predation or when all food sources are removed or exhausted.
 Only plant tree and shrub species that do not attract stinging caterpillars.
 Where stinging caterpillars present hazards to people, such as around residences or schools, infested shrubs and trees may be vacuumed, sprayed or dusted to reduce or eliminate the caterpillars.

 Knock caterpillars off the plant and crush where possible.
 Relocate or remove plants that are known hosts, if possible.
 Vacuum caterpillars off plants, and dump the vacuum container in a bucket of soapy water.